Contributory Negligence in Atlanta Accidents

 If a plaintiff is partially responsible for the accident, he or she will not have to pay the defendant.
 Instead, the victim will receive less money from the defendant to cover his or her damages.
 This is called contributory negligence.Defendants Use Contributory Negligence to Reduce Damages

 Contributory negligence is actually a defense used by a defendant wanting to pay less money to the plaintiff.
 The defendant will generally blame the victim for causing or being partially responsible for the accident.
 When contributory negligence becomes a factor in a personal injury case, a judge or jury will determine if the plaintiff contributed to the accident.
 In other words, the judge will look for fault on both sides.
 If the judge or jury finds that the plaintiff contributed to the accident, then they will determine the amount of damages to be paid.
-An experienced personal injury attorney in Atlanta can help you navigate this complex process, if you are concerned about contributory negligence affecting your case.In Atlanta, Modified Contributory Negligence Determines Damages
+An experienced personal injury attorney in Atlanta can help you navigate this complex process, if you are concerned about contributory negligence in an Atlanta accident affecting your case.In Atlanta, Modified Contributory Negligence Determines Damages

 In many states, contributory negligence bars a plaintiff from receive any damages if he or she is at fault for the accident.
 However, Georgia uses modified contributory negligence.
 Modified contributory negligence involves an accident victim contributing to their own accident, but that victim is not barred from recovering any money, with an exception.